Industry can kick-start the hydrogen economy

 Potential for green hydrogen

-The World Energy Council believes that hydrogen will play an essential role in realising a carbon-free EU in 2050.
+The World Energy Council believes that hydrogen will play an essential role in realizing a carbon-free EU in 2050.
 Hydrogen can play different roles in the energy transition.
-It can enable large scale renewables integration in the energy system, it can distribute energy across sectors and regions, act as a buffer to increase system resilience and it can decarbonise end users in transport, industry and buildings.
-Hydrogen is the only molecule based energy carrier that can be made fully carbon free.
+It can enable large-scale renewables integration in the energy system, it can distribute energy across sectors and regions, act as a buffer to increase system resilience, and it can decarbonize end users in transport, industry and buildings.
+Hydrogen is the only molecule-based energy carrier that can be made fully carbon free.
 Green hydrogen can be made through electrolysis using renewable electricity or nuclear power.
 Though hydrogen has many applications, its current role is still modest in comparison to fossil fuels.

-Hydrogen is likely to take root in regions that benefit from an existing gas distribution system, a strong decarbonisation policy, an industry that uses hydrogen as feedstock in chemical or steel-making processes and abundant availability of electricity, preferably from renewable resources, .
-The changing Dutch energy landscape moving away from natural gas gives interesting opportunities for large scale hydrogen production in the Netherlands.
-Being an important opportunity, technological progress and further cost reduction is required for a breakthrough.
+Hydrogen is likely to take root in regions that benefit from an existing gas distribution system, a strong decarbonisation policy, an industry that uses hydrogen as feedstock in chemical or steel-making processes and abundant availability of electricity, preferably from renewable resources.
+The changing Dutch energy landscape, moving away from natural gas, gives interesting opportunities for large-scale hydrogen production in the Netherlands.
+Being a significant opportunity, technological progress and further cost reduction is required for a breakthrough.

 Introduction of hydrogen in the Dutch energy system